Vivaio Letterario - Archeologia dell’amore. Il futuro è scritto nei sogni

 Saremo sapientemente accolti da Chiara Alpago Novello dalle 9:30 per la prima colazione con caffè, tè, tutte le cose buone che servono a cominciare bene la giornata biscotti con farine bio cotti in forno a legna, yogurt e formaggi locali, marmellate di frutta del giardino, e quello che il risveglio e la stagione ispirano (per esempio, la chiffon). ore 12.30 pranzo leggero, saluti e brindisi.
 In mezzo, chiacchiere, domande, belle idee.
 A volontà.

-We will be graciously welcomed by Chiara Alpago Novello at 9:30 for breakfast with coffee, tea, all the good things needed to start the day well: cookies made with organic flours baked in a wood oven, local yogurts and cheeses, fruit jams from the garden, and whatever the awakening and the season inspire (for example, chiffon).
-At 12:30 light lunch, greetings, and toasts.
+We will be skillfully welcomed by Chiara Alpago Novello from 9:30 for breakfast with coffee, tea, all the good things needed to start the day well: cookies made with organic flours baked in a wood oven, local yogurt and cheeses, garden fruit jams, and whatever the awakening and the season inspire (for example, chiffon).
+At 12:30 a light lunch, greetings and toasts.
 In between, chats, questions, beautiful ideas.
 As much as you want.

-Wir werden weise empfangen von Chiara Alpago Novello ab 9:30 Uhr mit einem Frühstück, das Kaffee, Tee, all die guten Dinge umfasst, die einem helfen, gut in den Tag zu starten: Kekse aus Bio-Mehlen, die im Holzofen gebacken werden, Joghurt und lokale Käse, Obstkonfitüren aus dem Garten und was auch immer der Morgen und die Saison inspirieren (zum Beispiel die Chiffon).
-Um 12:30 Uhr leichtes Mittagessen, Grüße und Toast.
-Dazwischen gibt es Gespräche, Fragen, schöne Ideen.
-Soviel man möchte.
+Wir werden von Chiara Alpago Novello um 9:30 Uhr herzlich empfangen zum Frühstück mit Kaffee, Tee, all den guten Dingen, die man braucht, um gut in den Tag zu starten, Bio-Keksen aus dem Holzofen, Joghurt und lokalen Käsesorten, Marmeladen aus Obst aus dem Garten und das, was das Aufwachen und die Saison inspirieren (zum Beispiel die Chiffon).
+Um 12:30 Uhr leichtes Mittagessen, Grüße und Anstoßen.
+Dazwischen Gespräche, Fragen, schöne Ideen.
+Nach Belieben.